 Jump to a section:

-The FAO defines food waste in the following terms: “Food waste refers to food appropriate for human consumption being discarded, whether or not after it is kept beyond its expiry date or left to spoil”.
+The FAO defines food waste as. “…food appropriate for human consumption being discarded, whether it’s kept beyond its expiry date or left to spoil”.

-With technology replacing the vast majority of the data collection process, the management of waste is a straightforward process to follow.
+With technology replacing the vast majority of the data collection process, managing waste is now a straightforward five-step process.

 Managing food waste can represent as much as